NASCAR 2020 schedule: Cup Series time, tracks, TV channel, stream info

-This weekend’s race will be held on Sunday, July 19th at Texas Motor Speedway.
-Race coverage begins at 3 PM on NBCSN.
-Nine races remain in the 2020 regular season and seven Playoff berths are still up for grabs.
+This Thursday’s race will be held on July 23 at Kansas Speedway.
+Race coverage begins at 6:30 PM on NBCSN.
+Eight races remain in the 2020 regular season and seven Playoff berths are still up for grabs.
 Kevin Harvick tops the playoff standings with 4 race wins and 2 stage wins.
 He has won three of the last five races at Texas Motor Speedway.
 Click here for more on the current playoff standings.

 NASCAR 2020 schedule: Full look at Cup Series & how to watch (all times ET)